UPPER SEPIK “CROCODILE FESTIVAL”

 We make plans to cover most problems should they arise, which is seldom, but our visitors must be aware of the possibility of plans not working out as per schedule and accept this warning.
 Please be assured we will do everything in our powers to rearrange the expedition accordingly and find suitable solutions for you.
 However, PNG Frontier Adventures cannot be held responsible for sudden changes of plan when there is no alternative.

 Please be aware that any additional costs incurred in rearranging a disrupted itinerary will be your responsibility and/or your travel insurers.

-We strongly recommend that all visitors obtain their own travel insurance to cover forced cancellation of the tour due to unexpected circumstances, e.g., bad weather conditions causing stoppage of flights, loss of baggage or personal items, medical emergency, and forced changes to your itinerary due to reasons beyond our control or planning.
+We strongly recommend that all visitors obtain their own travel insurance to cover forced cancellation of the tour due to unexpected circumstances, e.g., bad weather conditions causing stoppage of flights, loss of baggage or personal items, medical emergency, an arising pandemic and forced changes to your itinerary due to reasons beyond our control or planning.

 We also wish you to understand and be aware with your expectations that due to the remoteness and lack of development at the location that the village guesthouses and home stays are of a very simple, basic standard and in no way comparable to guesthouses in many other countries.
-For example, the toilets are pit toilets, the same as the villagers use, beds will be mattresses on the floor covered with mosquito nets, washing areas may consist of a bucket and scoop or a dip in the Sepik River.
+For example, the toilets are pit toilets, the same as the villagers use, beds will be mattresses on the floor covered with a sheet & mosquito net, washing areas may consist of a bucket and scoop or a dip in the Sepik River.

 Upon arriving into Wewak, each client will require to spend their first night and final night after returning from the River (total of 2 nights) in Wewak town hotel accommodation.